michalkmet/xp-orange-minesweeper-graduation-final/BACKLOG.md

 [Sandbox 3x3] Square flagged as bomb.
 ```

-- ⚠ TODO UAT4.2 When player flags 2 squares as bombs [0;1,1;1] then I should see '
+- ✅ DONE UAT4.2 When player flags 2 squares as bombs [0;1,1;1] then I should see '

 ```
 +-+-+-+